AntonGrn/esp-mqtt-client/README.md

 # esp-mqtt-client
-Simple template for ESP8266 MQTT client.
-Developed for use with Home Assistant (Mosquitto broker).
+Simple template for ESP8266 MQTT client (subsribe and/or publish to topics).
+Developed for use with [Home Assistant](https://www.home-assistant.io/) (Mosquitto broker).